-I live in an 800–sq. ft. loft.
+I live in an 800–square foot loft.
 Is it considered a single room?

-In open-plan homes like lofts, there are usually different areas for different purposes, such as a kitchen, dining room, living room and bedroom.
-In such a case, you can count four heated rooms.
+In open-plan homes like lofts, there are usually different areas for different purposes.
+Consider each area as a room (e.g., kitchen, dining room, bedroom, etc.).

 I have a condo.
-Should I count common spaces or areas as heated rooms?
+Should I count common spaces as heated rooms?

-No. If you don’t pay directly for heating them, don’t count them.
+No. If you don’t pay directly to heat them, don’t count them.
 The cost of heating common areas is usually built into condo fees.